FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 ## Conclusion

 Signed JWTs have a header, body, and signature.

-Understanding all three of these components are critical to the correct use of JWTs.
+Each plays a vital role in ensuring that JWTs can be used to safely store and transmit critical information, whether about identities or not.
+Understanding all three of these components are critical to the correct use of JWTs as well.